qvik/qvik-network-ios/README.md

 func populateView(message: Message) {
 	// Will automatically trigger load from cache/network and populate the image when done imageView.imageUrl = message.imageUrl

+    // Will display this image while the other one loads imageView.placeholderImage = smallerImage
 }

 ```